 St Mawes Hotel in Cornwall is a beachside British bolthole at the edge of a handsome harbour.
 This cosily classic stay has a cinema room (rainy days: sorted), sea-facing restaurant and a lively bar that’s popular with locals.
 There are only seven rooms, each simple yet stylish, and some with views of the water.
 On the agenda are live music nights, artist workshops and fitness retreats to induct you into the cool Cornish community.
+(Please note that unfortunately there's no availability for July or August)

 Get this when you book through us: